LCPQ/qcmath/README.md

 Within qcmath, the computation of excitation energies utilizes methods formulated as a Casida-like equation.[^6] This equation is an eigenvalue equation that serves as a fundamental component in linear response theory.
 It plays a pivotal role in various approaches, including time-dependent density functional theory (TD-DFT), the random phase approximation (RPA), and the Bethe-Salpeter equation (BSE).
 In this section, we begin by exploring the RPA method and distinguishing between different variations within this framework.
 By examining these different flavors of the RPA method, we gain insights into their unique characteristics and applicability.
 Subsequently, we delve into the discussion of the BSE method.
 This method represents another important approach for computing excitation energies, with its distinct theoretical foundations and computational considerations.
 By exploring the BSE method, users can gain a comprehensive understanding of its principles and its role within qcmath.
+Note that when the spatial orbital implementation of a method is available, then we can use the `"singlet"` and/or `"triplet"` keywords to compute only singlet and/or triplet states.

 ### Particle-hole random-phase approximation (ph-RPA)